wiki-ohys/wiki-ohys/pages/helpme.md

 If you want to contribute alternatively by directly contacting me, you can do that also.
 You can <a href="https://twisthead.github.io/contact" target="_blank">Contact Me</a> I'll be glad to merge your contribution and also you'll be credited for your contribution in this site.

-#### Help me financially

-You can help me by funding me.
-As it might be into your knowledge that I am currently studying and I have zero income whatsoever and this site is being developed in my personal low-powered laptop.
-I am working with a single monitor with low resolution (it is hard to work on low resolution monitors :D), if I get an extra monitor, the work would be a lot easier for me.
-So, if you can afford you can always patron this site and show your love to literature.

 #### Links